 Funds in the Sinking Fund may be invested only in Permitted Investments that mature on or prior to the maturity date of the Notes.
 Earnings on investments held in the Sinking Fund shall be retained and reinvested in the Sinking Fund until the amount on deposit in the Sinking Fund, together with the earnings to be received thereon, is equal to all principal of and interest on the Notes due at their maturity.
 Thereafter, such earnings may be withdrawn by the District and used in the District's discretion as provided by law.
-Realized losses, if any, on investments held in the Sinking Fund will be restored by the District by deposit of additional Pledged Revenues or Non-Ad Valorem Funds into the Sinking Fund on or prior to the maturity date of the Notes.
+Realized losses, if any, on investments held in the Sinking Fund will be restored by the District by deposit of additional moneys into the Sinking Fund on or prior to the maturity date of the Notes.